 Friday, July 26, 2013

 Takoma Records, home to my guitar hero John Fahey.
-Alas, my demo tape was rejected -- with a letter addressed to "Dear Music Sender" no less! -- but happily, I persevered, and released two LP's on my own Black Snake Records label; you can read about them and listen to a few tracks from one LP here.
+Alas, my demo tape was rejected -- with a letter addressed to "Dear Music Sender" no less! -- but happily, I persevered, and released two LP's on my own Black Snake Records label; keep an eye out for the re-issue of the second of these, coming later in 2018!

 Thursday, July 25, 2013